aura-emowise/heavenly-guide-poc/README.md

 # Heavenly Guide - "Interactive Simulation Engine" PoC

-**Core Mission:** To create a premium travel planning tool that allows users to find and book accommodations based on optimal viewing opportunities for celestial events.
+**Core Mission:** To create a premium travel planning tool that allows users to find and book accommodations based on optimal viewing opportunities for celestial events -sunrises or susshines, red moon, parad planet, launches of rockets etc.
 ---

 ## About This Prototype